Storytelling is an Art.

 It may be.
 Your hero’s journey is not mine, however similar they may be.
 So many stories are similar.
 But it’s in the nuances, it’s in the showing, it’s in the embracing, it’s in the voice of the story that we learn from it.

-The story is your voice - how you tell the story.
+The story is your voice - how you tell the story - how many of your faces you share.
 And what parts you leave out.
 Because, let’s face it, there are certain parts that should be left out.

 So many entrepreneurs want to tell the story of who they are and how they got where they are, today.
 They know, or they’ve been told, that the story of their new business starts with them.